 On October 1, 2022, Blue Chip and Vault Credit were amalgamated.
-The amalgamated corporation, which continues to use the Vault Credit Corporation name, remains a wholly owned subsidiary of the Canadian Holdco (in which, as noted above, Chesswood owns 51% and exercises control).
+The amalgamated corporation, which continues to use the Vault Credit Corporation name, remains a wholly owned subsidiary of the Canadian Holdco (of which, as noted above, Chesswood owns 51% and exercises control).

-On September 14, 2021, Chesswood Holdings Ltd. acquired a number of common shares of Vault Home which constitutes 51% of the currently outstanding common shares for a subscription price of \$1.0 million and a commitment to provide an aggregate of \$1.5 million of capital contributions upon the request of the Vault Home board of directors (which was fully advanced in November 2021).
+On September 14, 2021, Chesswood Holdings Ltd. acquired a number of common shares of Vault Home, which constituted 51% of the currently outstanding common shares, for a subscription price of \$1.0 million and a commitment to provide an aggregate of \$1.5 million of capital contributions upon the request of the Vault Home board of directors (which was fully advanced in November 2021).
 Vault Home is incorporated in Ontario.
 The Company exercises control over Vault Home through the ability to control the decisions of Vault Home's board of directors, through a priority vote, related to those activities that are most relevant to determining returns.

-As of March 31, 2023, \$39.1 million of finance receivables have been sold to VCOF SPV I Inc., a corporation controlled by Daniel Wittlin.
-The segment earned \$0.6 million of fee revenue from these sales for the three months ended March 31, 2023
+During the six months ended June 30, 2023, \$125.8 million of finance receivables were sold to VCOF SPV I Inc., a corporation controlled by Daniel Wittlin, the Chief Executive Officer of Vault Credit.
+The segment earned \$1.7 million of fee revenue for the three months ended June 30, 2023, and \$2.3 million for the six months ended June 30, 2023, from these sales and servicing of the receivables.

-On February 13, 2023, Easy Legal, a subsidiary of the Company, acquired the operating business of Easy Legal Finance Inc, a specialty lender focused on providing credit solutions to the legal sector for \$3.5 million in cash.
+On February 13, 2023, Easy Legal, a subsidiary of the Company, acquired the operating business of Easy Legal Finance Inc, a specialty lender focused on providing credit solutions to the legal sector, for \$3.5 million in cash.
 Easy Legal is incorporated in Ontario.
-This acquisition allows the Company to further expand into the consumer finance industry.
+This acquisition allows the Company to further expand into the consumer legal finance industry.

-The Canadian Equipment Financing Segment accounted for 31% of the Company's consolidated revenue for the three months ended March 31, 2023.
+The Canadian Equipment Financing Segment accounted for 32% of the Company's consolidated revenue for the six months ended June 30, 2023.
 This segment's portfolio risk is mitigated by its diversification across geographies, industries, equipment types, equipment cost, vendors, brokers, and credit classes.
-The Canadian Equipment Financing Segment had 199 full-time equivalent employees as at March 31, 2023 (189 employees as at December 31, 2022).
+The Canadian Equipment Financing Segment had 198 full-time equivalent employees as at June 30, 2023 (189 employees as at December 31, 2022).